Skip to content

 See Code on GitHub

-Whether following along with Next.js or not, the code we’ll be using should be transferrable to any other node.js-based application.
+Whether or not you’re following along with Next.js, the code we’ll use should be transferrable to any other node.js-based application.

-To get started, I used the this Next.js Starter that I created that creates a basic UI that will allow us to upload an image.
+To get started, I used my this Next.js Starter, which creates a basic UI that will allow us to upload an image.

 You can do the same by running the command: